 - Massage: Massage can also be beneficial in relieving chronic foot pain while improving the flexibility of the feet.

 Surgery for Flat Feet

-To learn more about foot surgery, or to discuss the management and treatment of your flat feet, please contact The Foot Institute at (318) 797-3668 to set up a consultation with one of our experienced physicians.
+To learn more about foot surgery, or to discuss the management and treatment of your flat feet, please contact The Foot Institute in Shreveport, LA at (318) 797-3668 to set up a consultation with one of our podiatrists.